lune-climate/lune-ts/README.md

 ## Build

-We use docker to make sure all builds are the same.
+For a simple command that does all the building of the current source code inside docker as done on CI:
+`docker-compose -f docker-compose-ci.yml run build_from_schema`

+If you want to update from the remote schema API, you can do:
+`docker-compose -f docker-compose-ci.yml run update_from_remote_schema`

+If you want to get hands on inside the container, you can get in and use the make commands as much as you want.
 To get a shell inside it, just do:
 `make shell`

 Once inside, to fully rebuild the client library from the openapi schema.
 Just do: